 Have another look at the list from the verses in Acts.
 Give out paper and pens and encourage each child to create a mind map with ‘Church’ in the middle and the elements as the spokes.
 From each individual spoke, the children should add more spokes with anything they can do to make sure these things happen in your church.
 For example, can they pray?
 Can they invite someone for a meal?
 Can they raise money for a charity?

-Ask the children if there is there anything they can do as a family?
+Ask the children if there is there anything they can do as a family.
 Or perhaps there’s something you can do together as a group?
 If so, make plans on how you can do it and follow that up at a later date.

 Make sure the children take their mind maps home as a reminder and to talk about it with their parents or carers.